-The chart on this page features a breakdown of the total annual pay for Christopher Kempczinski, President and Chief Executive Officer at MCDONALDS CORP as reported in their proxy statements.
+The chart on this page features a breakdown of the total annual pay for Christopher Kempczinski, President and CEO at MCDONALD'S CORP as reported in their proxy statements.

 Total Equity aggregates grant date fair value of stock and option awards and long term incentives granted during the fiscal year.

 Other Compensation covers all compensation-like awards that don't fit in any of these other standard categories.
 Numbers reported do not include change in pension value and non-qualified deferred compensation earnings.

 |CEO Name||CEO Pay||Median Employee Pay||CEO Pay Ratio|